Kinky Gerlinky: History

 Kinky Gerlinky took place monthly in the West End, starting life at Legends, then the Café de Paris, before moving onto Shaftesbury's, and finally the Empire Ballroom in Leicester Square.
 The Kinky Gerlinky nights were compered by Winston and Stella Stein.
 Music was supplied by the resident DJs Princess Julia, Tasty Tim, Martin Confusion and Rachel Auburn, whilst entertainment was provided by regular live music and drag performances, as well as a catwalk show.

-Amongst the regulars of Kinky Gerlinky included Boy George, Leigh Bowery, DJ Jon of the Pleased Wimmin, Transformer, Maur Valance, MC Kinky, and Sheila Tequila.
+The regulars of Kinky Gerlinky included Boy George, Leigh Bowery, DJ Jon of the Pleased Wimmin, Transformer, Maur Valance, MC Kinky, and Sheila Tequila.

 Kinky Gerlinky's resident photographer, Dick Jewell (artist), produced a DVD/film, titled Kinky Gerlinky, in 2002 that celebrates the infamous club nights.
 Kinky Gerlinky was highly influential in the next generation of clubs such as Club Skinny, Arcadia, Club Kitten, the Pony Club, Puscha, Stay Beautiful, Kashpoint and Nag Nag Nag.